Dean Omori

 Dean Omori (born Dean Francis Bedwell, 5 July 1968) is an English singer-songwriter, poet and producer.
 Omori is the Japanese word for "big forest".

-His work is often connected to humanitarian causes and addresses human rights, war, environment, prejudice and philosophical issues.
+His work addresses human rights, war, environment, prejudice and philosophical issues.
 Omori is the founder of The Art of Protest, an organisation set up to encourage protest through art and music.

-Personal life
+Early life

 Born in Great Yarmouth, an eastern English seaside town that saw an influx of Italian immigrants in the 1930s and 1940s, one of whom was Omori's mother.
+He began guitar lessons at the age of 6 but was not a natural.
+He said he never really could understand the point of playing other peoples music.